Co-Me: Confidence-Guided Token Merging for Visual Geometric Transformers: Introduction

 \section{Introduction}

 Reasoning about 3D structure from visual input serves as a fundamental capability for intelligent systems, such as autonomous navigation, robotic manipulation, and augmented reality.
-Recent breakthroughs in visual geometry models, exemplified by Visual Geometry Grounded Transformers (VGGT)~\cite{wang2024vggt} and MapAnything~\cite{keetha2025mapanythinguniversalfeedforwardmetric}, have demonstrated remarkable progress in geometric reconstruction and scene understanding tasks.
+Recent breakthroughs in visual geometry models, exemplified by VGGT~\cite{wang2024vggt}, $\pi^3$~\cite{wang2026pi3permutationequivariantvisualgeometry}, MapAnything ~\cite{keetha2025mapanythinguniversalfeedforwardmetric}, and DepthAnything 3~\cite{depthanything3}, have shown remarkable progress in scene reconstruction and understanding tasks.
 However, these advances come at a significant computational cost: Vision Transformers (ViTs) incur quadratic complexity with respect to the input sequence length.
 This severely limits real-time deployment in resource-constrained environments.
 To empower embodied intelligence with fast and accurate 3D reconstruction, there is a critical need for acceleration methods that preserve geometric understanding while reducing computational cost.

 The main barrier of efficient ViT inference lies in the quadratic time complexity $O(n^2d)$ of attention with respect to the number of tokens $n$ and feature dimension $d$~\cite{vaswani2023attentionneed}.
-Although efficient attention mechanisms like FlexAttention~\citep{dong2024flexattentionprogrammingmodel} reduce memory overhead, their computational complexity remains high.
+Although efficient attention mechanisms like FlashAttention~\citep{dao2023flashattention2fasterattentionbetter} reduce memory overhead, their computational complexity remains high.
 Other than the attention, the multi-layer perceptron (MLP) also takes a considerable amount of computation~\citep{9522921}.
 This motivates token pruning and merging, which directly reduces the number of tokens to mitigate quadratic cost while maintaining similar performance.

 A major line of work, exemplified by DynamicViT~\cite{rao2021dynamicvit}, progressively removes uninformative tokens to accelerate ViT inference.
 However, such approaches are mainly effective for inherently sparse tasks like image classification~\cite{rao2021dynamicvit, yu2023xprunerexplainablepruningvision, Yin_2022_CVPR} or segmentation~\cite{tang2023dynamictokenpruningplain}, as discarding tokens in dense geometric tasks often eliminate contextual cues required by accurate 3D reconstruction.
 Additionally, these methods need costly retraining, which is impractical as model and dataset scales grow, e.g., foundation model like VGGT already approach a billion parameters~\cite{wang2024vggt}.